XiaogangHe/NUS-CE3201/about.md

 ## About

-This is the course developed by Xiaogang He.
+TBD.

 ## Lecture

 Slides can be found in LumiNUS.
+TBD.

 ## Resources

 Online resources can be found here.
+TBD.

 ## Assignments

-We will have two assignments
+We will have two assignments.
+TBD.